by Victoria Passey

 - Listen to your audience.
 It’s children, parents, and teachers who make up your audience, and understanding them is key to writing a book that will find a readership.
 Try to find organic ways to speak with and listen to these groups.
 Do you have children of your own?
 Or a friend or family member who does?
 Do you know anyone who teaches elementary school?
 Really dialing into your audience is a great way to identify gaps and trends in the market.

 - Watch children’s YouTube and TV shows.
 Finding out what’s popular with the age group you’re writing for is another great way to understand what’s popular today, especially if you don’t have the connections described in #2 above.
-Children’s YouTube is exploding as a platform, and it’s a great way to do quick, free market research.
+Children’s YouTube is a robust platform, and it’s a great way to do quick, free market research.

 - Find your ideal reader.
 Going back to the above tip about speaking with and listening to your audience, you can also use those same connections for feedback on your story as you’re writing it.
 Try to find yourself as many readers as you can in the genre and category you’re writing in.
 Knowing what your audience (children, parents, and teachers) wants and needs and aligning your book with those wants and needs, will help your book soar into the marketplace.